 The Transit and Transportation Program contains many tasks central to VCTC's role in providing regional support as the County's Transportation Commission.
-These tasks help the Commission to prioritize transportation projects, facilitate State and federal funding and utilize technology to better serve our community' transit and transportation needs.
-VCTC uses the Transit and Transportation Program to improve mobility by providing transit and technological services where there are gaps in local jurisdiction's boundaries, providing commuter-oriented inter-county options and providing regional leadership to facilitate rider choices.
-The program consists of five budget tasks that provide details of the activities supporting this program's objectives and the agency's mission.
+These tasks help the Commission to prioritize public transportation projects, facilitate State and federal public transit funding and utilize technology to better serve our community' transit and transportation needs.
+This Program improves mobility (for both regular and paratransit servicers) by provides transit and technological services where there are gaps in local jurisdiction's boundaries, provides commuter-oriented inter-county options, and provides regional leadership.
+This program consists of five budget tasks that provide detailed objectives and accomplishments of the activities supporting this program's goals and the agency's mission.

-At \$20,997,100, the Transit and Transportation Program is 27% of the budget.
+At \$23,759,200, the Transit and Transportation Program is 29% of the budget.
 Major changes to the Program budget task include a decrease of approximately \$2.8 million in the Regional Transit Technology budget with the anticipated completion of the real time bus tracking and mobile ticketing projects.
-The Transit Grant Administration budget decreased approximately \$8.9 million with the completion of local pass-through projects and new pass-through projects not yet identified that will be added with the final budget.
+The Transit Grant Administration budget decreased approximately \$6.1 million with the completion of local pass-through projects while partially offset by new pass-through projects to local agencies and staff time associated with the new position.
+The previous budget included an estimated \$7.2 million in one-time pass-through CARES funding of which \$0.8 million is carried over into this fiscal year.
 The Valley Express budget increased by \$55,500 largely due to increased contractor costs.
-The VCTC Intercity budget decreased approximately \$166,800 due to less equipment needs and lower depreciation expenses.
+The VCTC Intercity budget decreased approximately \$167,000 due to lower equipment needs and lower depreciation expenses.
+Capital expenditures funded with FTA, LTF, STA and local funds are found within the Regional Transit Tech (\$0.1 million), Transit Grant Administration (\$0.1 million), Valley Express (\$4,000) and VCTC Intercity (\$1.8 million) tasks.
 Administrative support staff costs were allocated to all budget tasks via the indirect cost allocation plan.

 Details of each task can be found in the Program Task Budget Section.
-Below in Table 10 - Transit and Transportation Program Budget Tasks, is a listing of the individual tasks within this program.
+Below in Table 13 - Transit and Transportation Program Budget Tasks, is a listing of the individual tasks within this program.